Skyscanner/full-stack-recruitment-test/README.md

 ----

 ## Task

 We have placed a number of helpful todo's inside the code (see `index.js` and `App.jsx`) to help get you started, the main items we are looking for are:

-- Fork this repository on with your own Github account.
+- Fork this repository on with your own Github account and clone your fork locally.

 - Use a [json-server](https://www.npmjs.com/package/json-server) to serve data from the `data.json` file with candidates information.